fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 ![](../../images/4/6.png)

-In other words we end up with an unhandled promise rejection, and the request never receives a response.
+In other words, we end up with an unhandled promise rejection, and the request never receives a response.

 With async/await the recommended way of dealing with exceptions is the old and familiar _try/catch_ mechanism: